The Health Benefits of Stevia the Sugar Substitute

 Early versions of stevia apparently had problems with a bitter aftertaste.
 This is uncommon in stevia preparations these days and I’ve never experienced it personally.

-When researching the best tasting stevia to buy for my own kitchen I read many reviews and tried around half a dozen brands before settling on this organic stevia concentrate.
+When researching the best tasting stevia to buy for my own kitchen I read many reviews and tried around half a dozen brands before settling on this great tasting organic stevia concentrate.
 It’s actually one of the least expensive ones but I like the long lasting sweetness of it in my teas or on my food the most of any I’ve tried.

 Do you use stevia in your kitchen and have you found your sugar intake cutting down dramatically since you started substituting sugar with stevia?
 The long term benefits for your health can be dramatic for such a simple and inexpensive change and if you’ve never used it before I’d highly recommend giving stevia a try.